KenDickey/Small/RuntimeModel.md

 Method --> Named Slots.. (code,selector,class)
            Indexed Slots.. (cached method addresses)

+Method code is pinned and does not need to be scanned by GC.
+The indexed slot method address cache part or a Method object do not need to be scanned.

 Polymorphic call sites are fewer, but possible to allocate caches and jump to them using the same mechanics.
 ````